Fun and Easy Extension Activities from Maps and Globes from Sonlight’s HBL K program

 Here’s a song that might help those musically inclined children

-These we are going to be creating a map similar to the one we did for My Father’s Dragon.
+We are going to be creating a map similar to the one we did for My Father’s Dragon.

 I will try to come back later and post specific directions, but it’s going to be very similar.

 For set 8, we will be deciding what we want to map and drawing a sample on paper.
-Then we’ll transfer it over to the posterboard with pencil and outline it in black marker once it’s the way we want it to look.
+Then we’ll transfer it over to the posterboard with a pencil and outline it in black marker once it’s the way we want it to look.

 In set 9, we will be deciding whether we want a political map or a topical one, and use our playdoh to create layers.